tedirghazali/alga-css/README.md

 <br/>

 # Alga CSS
-Alga CSS is a scope or component-first CSS toolkit for quickly mix or compose the CSS components and properties
+Alga CSS is a scope or component-first CSS toolkit for quickly mix or compose CSS components and properties

-I rewrite the entire api again, this time I will focus on provide a component for CSS instead

 All the main features:
 1. Created for scoped CSS